mitsuhiko/self-replace/README.md

 versions or to uninstall themselves.
 On Unix systems this is a simple feat, but on Windows a few hacks are needed which is why this crate exists.

 This is a useful operation when working with single-executable utilties that want to implement a form of self updating or self uninstallation.

+For details about the implementation refer to the [documentation](https://docs.rs/self-replace).

 ## Uninstall